The concept of “pooled sovereignty” is rather like “guided democracy” or “autocratic vote”, one word overrides the meaning of the other.

 Let’s consider the basic meaning of words: Sovereignty is the idea of a nation being self-governing, having ultimate power or supreme jurisdiction over its own laws and direction.
 The concept of pooling is to share something, usually a resource.

 Thus the idea of sharing authority is mutually exclusive with the idea of sovereignty.
 Once you share your authority, your jurisdiction is no longer supreme.
 Sovereignty by definition cannot be shared.
 The only way you can share your authority without losing sovereignty is through delegation.
-And even then, the sovereign must retain the ability to override the subsidiary authority of the delegates.
+And even then, the sovereign must retain the ability to override the authority of the delegates.

 The only factor of relevance in terms of pooling is military might.
 So one could argue that the combined military might makes the EU more formidable, thus military action against such a bloc would be discouraged.
 This would work, but there is already a much wider international pooling of defensive capability: NATO.
 The NATO agreement guarantees that any offensive military action taken against a member state will result in the retaliation of the combined might of all member states.
 The great thing about this agreement is that it works only in defense: NATO will not pool military power in taking offensive action.

 Yet, the EU is clearly working towards a European ‘defense’ force.
 This urge towards a centralised unified army portends something far more sinister.
-There seems to be a desire amongst EU officials to create a force that rivals the superpowers of Russia and the United States of America.
+There is a desire amongst EU officials to create a force that rivals the superpowers of Russia and the United States of America.
 Such power is simply unnecessary for the simple fact that the existence of NATO guarantees the military defense of all nation states.
 The only advantage of a centralised army is that the central government can direct this army however it wishes, without requiring the consent of all member states (or any, for that matter).